 Making a Thanksgiving turkey is easier than you think!
-For this recipe, all you need is vegetable oil, salt, and pepper for a fully flavored delicious holiday entree.
+For this best Thanksgiving turkey recipe, all you need is vegetable oil, salt, and pepper for a fully flavored delicious holiday entree.

-Maple-laced pumpkin pie is the perfect celebration of fall -- and the perfect end to any Thanksgiving dinner menu.
-Just slice, top with a spoonful of maple whipped cream, and serve to your holiday guests.
+Maple-laced pumpkin pie is one of our best Thanksgiving desserts -- and the best way to end any holiday feast.
+Just slice, top with a spoonful of maple whipped cream, and serve to your dinner guests.

-This cinnamon-spiced apple dessert may not be your usual Thanksgiving pie, but it's one of our most popular recipes of all time!
+This cinnamon-spiced apple dessert may not be one of your usual Thanksgiving dessert recipes, but it's one of our most popular recipes of all time!
 Chopped pecans, rolled oats, and sugar make up the delicious crumb topping that takes this dish from run-of-the-mill to extraordinary!

 Spiced apples loaded with a sticky-sweet caramel topping is one Thanksgiving pie recipe your holiday guests won't be able to get enough of.
 The secret to this fantastic dessert?
 We roast the apples before baking them, adding an extra depth of flavor to the pie recipe.